davidde/notes/GIT.md

 * git branch 'new_branch'
 Create the 'new_branch' branch.

-* git branch --set-upstream <remote-branch>
+* git branch --set-upstream 'remote-branch'
 This sets the default remote branch for the current local branch.
 Any future git pull command (with the current local branch checked-out),
-will attempt to bring in commits from the <remote-branch>
+will attempt to bring in commits from the 'remote-branch'
 into the current local branch.
 One way to avoid having to explicitly do --set-upstream is
 to use the shorthand flag -u along-with the very first git push as follows: